 - Before sending documents for translation, make sure you know which text must be and should not be translated and make sure to tell the translator or LSP about it.
 Modern translation environments such as SDL Trados Studio avail of many functions that allow translators to include or exclude text for translation and thus control, which parts of the document are imported or ignored for translation.

 If you’re interested in hearing more useful file preparation tips like the ones I have provided above, this September I will be taking part as a guest presenter in SDL’s webinar series on File preparation made easy for LSPs.
 The first session of this three-part webinar series is all about ‘How to help your clients get their files in the right shape for translation’ which will be useful for those who often receive difficult files to work with.

-In addition, watch out for part 2 of this blog coming soon where I will provide additional tips for processing specific files such as InDesign, QuarkXPress, XML, Microsoft Word, Excel, PowerPoint and more.
+You can now also read part 2 of this blog where I provide additional tips for processing specific files such as InDesign, QuarkXPress, XML, Microsoft Word, Excel, PowerPoint and more.